modulexcite/Excel-Add-in-Create-tab-Menu/README.md

 }
 ```

-All other files are automatically provided by the Visual Studio project template for apps for Office, and they have not been modified in the development of this sample app.
+All other files are automatically provided by the Visual Studio project template for add-ins for Office, and they have not been modified in the development of this sample app.

 *Configure the sample*

-To configure the sample, open the TabMenus.sln file with Visual Studio 2012.
+To configure the sample, open the TabMenus.sln file with Visual Studio.
 No other configuration is necessary.

 *Build the sample*